oirlab/iris_visualization/README.md

 [`Jdavis`](https://jdaviz.readthedocs.io/en/latest/index.html) is the new JWST python package which includes Cubeviz for visualizing data cubes from a spectrograph, SpecVis for 1D spectra and quick-look analysis and MOSViz for multi-object spectrographs.

+### Install jdaviz

+Create a dedicated `conda` environment by prefix or name with the requirements that need to be compiled:

+    conda create --prefix=~/jdaviz -c glueviz -c conda-forge python==3.8 astropy glueviz voila glue-jupyter asteval conda create --name=jdaviz -c glueviz -c conda-forge python==3.8 astropy glueviz voila glue-jupyter asteval

+Then install `jdaviz` with `pip`:

+    pip install jdaviz

+### Jdaviz on Galactica

+    $ conda activate /data/software/repo/anaconda3/envs/jdaviz

+After this you should have `jdaviz` in your path:

+    $ which jdaviz                                                                                                         │·····
+    /data/software/repo/anaconda3/envs/jdaviz/bin/jdaviz

+Open an issue in this repository if the environment is broken.

 ### Test data

 [On Figshare](https://figshare.com/articles/dataset/Jdaviz_IFU_test_files/13718131), I posted a simulated observation with the IRIS spectrograph (created by Nils-Erik Bjorn Rundquist).